erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 </figcaption>
 </figure>

-The trick here is that it works pretty well for data modifications, but structure modifications are getting more complicated and require a split delta record, merge delta record, node removal delta record.
+The thing is it works pretty well for data modifications, but structure modifications are getting more complicated and require a split delta record, merge delta record, node removal delta record.
 Overall Bw-Tree performance is tricky, [benchmarks][open-bw-tree] shows that even with some optimizations it could be outperformed by other in-memory data structures.

 Few examples of databases using this type of index are in-memory database [Hekaton][hekaton], embeddable [Sled][sled-bw-tree] (although the latter one